Andrew Drummond (artist): Works

-Andrew Drummond works with a variety of media and materials.
+Drummond works with a variety of media and materials.
 His work includes process-based installation, photography, figurative and symbolic imagery.
+Drummond was included in a number of early exhibitions that featured performance art in New Zealand including ANZART initiated by Ian Hunter in 1981 and the F1 New Zealand Sculpture Project in 1982.

 He had an exhibition at the Wellington City Gallery in 1981 titled Andrew Drummond: Works 80.

 Public sculpture and commissions

 Drummond has received many commissions for both private and public sculptures.